vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/README.md

 Set up Environment
 ---------------------
-You'll need to install mamba to create the R24 enviroment.
+You'll need to install mamba to create the R24 environment.
 See https://mamba.readthedocs.io/en/latest/installation.html.

-Once mamba is install in your system follow the next steps.
+Once mamba is installed on your system, follow the next steps.

 1.- Clone this repository